 In conjunction with the intersection assessments, the Team reviewed over 100 miles of roadways, collecting data on posted speed limits, street width, the number of travel lanes, noting the presence of on-street parking, sidewalks, bicycle facilities, and lighting.
 The assessment included most of the public right-of-way on Key West and Stock Island.
-The most common deficiencies found were missing sidewalks, sidewalk obstructions, and lack of dedicated bicycle facilities.
+The Team noted several areas with missing or obstructed sidewalks, and a general absence of dedicated bicycle facilities.